 Would you be surprised to learn that only about 48% of marketers have a formal marketing strategy?
 It’s true.
-But those marketers who document their marketing campaign planning and put their strategy down on paper are more than 5x more successful than those who don’t.
+But those marketers who document their planning process and put their strategy down on paper are more than 5x more successful than those who don’t.

-That’s a pretty significant gap in ROI just for planning out your marketing campaigns in advance.
+That’s a pretty significant gap in ROI just for planning out your campaigns in advance.

-That’s because marketing campaign planning ensures that every part of the process is aligned to meet your business goals.
+That’s because a marketing campaign plan ensures that every part of the process is aligned to meet your business goals.
 It helps you deliver the right content to the right audience on the right platform, so you can achieve the right metrics for growth.

-Executing any marketing campaign without a plan is like heading out on a road trip without a map—it would be a miracle if you make it to your destination, and it’s guaranteed to cost you time and money along the way.
+Executing without a plan is like heading out on a road trip without a map—it would be a miracle if you make it to your destination, and it’s guaranteed to cost you time and money along the way.

-Marketing campaign planning is critical to achieving your goals of growing your business and to making the most of your resources.
+Planning is critical to achieving your goal of growing your business and to making the most of your resources.
 So how do you do it?
 What does the process look like?